abdrahmansoltan/Learning-Notes/HTML-CSS/03-HTML.md

   - they tell us nothing about their content.
   - Avoid `<span>` and `<div>` elements as much as possible
 - Examples of semantic elements: `<form>, <table>`, and `<article>`
+  - They behave the same way as non-semantic elements e.g. `<div>`, but they have a **meaning**.
     Writing Semantic HTML means that tags are never chosen based on the way they appear in a web browser, instead, they’re chosen based on the importance and structure of the content.

 > We shouldn’t use `<h1>` just because of its large text size.
 The same goes for other HTML elements.
 HTML should be coded to represent the data that will be populated with and not based on its default style.